-- 7.3 Upon receipt of a written appeal the Director or her/his nominee, after consultation with two other members of the Joint Appeals Committee, may make a Preliminary Disposal which may result in: - a) Dismissal of the appeal because: no competent grounds for appeal have been stated; the appeal is frivolous or vexatious; the appeal is out of time or the student failed to comply with a direction made; - b) Dismissal of the appeal because the evidence submitted could reasonably have been presented to the Board of Examiners; - c) Referral of the appeal to the relevant Board of Examiners for reconsideration where 16.26 (a-c) of the procedures for Incomplete Assessment and Good Cause, outlined in the Code of Assessment (see Fees and General Information of the University Calendar), has been satisfied and where it is clear that the Board of Examiners was unaware of the medical or personal circumstances described in the letter of appeal. - d) Referral of the appeal to a full hearing of the Joint Appeals Committee, whereupon the Convener may take such other interim action as he/she deems appropriate.
-Provision of a hearing does not imply that a prima facie case has been established.
+- 7.3 Upon receipt of a written appeal the Director or her/his nominee, after consultation with two other members of the Joint Appeals Committee, may make a Preliminary Disposal which may result in: - a) Dismissal of the appeal because: no competent grounds for appeal have been stated; the appeal is frivolous or vexatious; the appeal is out of time or the candidate failed to comply with a direction made; - b) Dismissal of the appeal because the evidence submitted could reasonably have been presented to the Board of Examiners; - c) Referral of the appeal to the relevant Board of Examiners for reconsideration where §16.45 (a-c) of the procedures for Incomplete Assessment and Good Cause, outlined in the Code of Assessment (see 'University Fees and General Information for Students' section of the University Calendar), has been satisfied and where it is clear that the Board of Examiners was unaware of the medical or personal circumstances described in the letter of appeal. - d) Referral of the appeal to a full hearing of the Joint Appeals Committee, whereupon the Convener may take such other interim action as he/she deems appropriate.
+Provision of a hearing does not imply that a prima facie case has been established. - 7.4 The Head of Registry will state in the letter to the candidate (or her or his representative) the outcome of the Preliminary Disposal, the reasons for the decision and shall provide the papers which were considered by the Committee. - 7.5 An appeal which has been dismissed under Preliminary Disposal may be reinstated if the candidate (or his or her representative) makes representations with reasons why the case should not have been dismissed.
+The representation and the reasons shall be made in writing within 10 working days of the date of letter intimating the outcome of the Preliminary Disposal.